msiddique12/coding-agent/README.md

-# coding-agent
+# CLI Coding Agent

-Don't want to pay for a coding agent, so I'm gonna build my own
+A Python-based CLI tool that uses LLMs for coding tasks, inspired by Claude Code.
+Modular structure for extensibility.